 White Noise Machine $ I am listening to our white noise machine as I type while my 20 month toddler snoozes away.
 Oh, white noise, what would I have done with out you?
 This is a must have on your registry.
 I didn’t add it because I thought I could just use my phone, however, your phone dies, and gets messages and snaps, and…you get the gist, or you will when your baby wakes up as soon as the white noise stops!
 Also, add a portable white noise machine for when you go out and about.

 Pacifiers: Phillips Avent Soothie, Mam Glow in the Dark Pacifier $ Its always good to have different pacifiers because you never know which one your baby will take, or if she will take one at all!
-Lennox took to the Phillips Avent Soothie and I’m not sure why we didn’t buy him a Wubanubb until he was 6 months but they are life changing.
+Lennox took to the Phillips Avent Soothie and I’m not sure why we didn’t buy him a Wubanubb until he was six-months-old, but boy are they are life changing!

 Infant Optics Baby Monitor $$$ Expensive monitor, but worth it.
 It is easy to install, it has great signal reach, and the camera moves so you can watch all around your baby’s room.